evmos-stayking-house/stayking-base/README.md

 - Quit : Nothing to do

 ### Update to the latest source
-Must be entered manually if github is not set
+Must be entered manually if GitHub is not set
 ```sh
 ./update.sh
 ```